Best Online Engineering Programs in Colorado (2026)

 How does Engineering pay in Colorado compare to other states?

-Colorado salaries are approximately 12.0% higher than the national average for engineering roles.
+Colorado offers competitive wages for engineering professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Colorado a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for engineering in Colorado?